ansys/pyfluent/doc/source/getting_started/faqs.rst

 actions such as these:

 - Launch Fluent using a local Ansys installation.
+- Connect to a Fluent instance running on a remote machine.
 - Use Fluent's TUI (text user interface) commands for both meshing and solver features.
 - Use Fluent's built-in postprocessing capabilities.

-PyFluent is not bundled with the Fluent installation.
-You must download and install PyFluent separately.
+PyFluent is bundled with the Fluent installation.
+You can also download and install PyFluent separately.
 For more information, see :ref:`faqs_install`, which appears later on this page.

 PyFluent has no GUI (graphical user interface).
 You interact with PyFluent through the Python